Indonesia Country Summary

 Economy

 Indonesia boasts a USD 1.2 trillion economy supported by a population of 276 million and a growing middle class, making it an attractive destination for U.S. investors.
-Despite its abundant natural resources and stable economic environment, challenges such as bureaucratic inefficiency, legal uncertainties, and corruption persist, complicating the investment landscape.
-Recent reforms, including the 2023 Omnibus Law on Job Creation, aim to enhance competitiveness and streamline regulations, yet concerns remain regarding labor rights and the overall investment climate.
+Despite its abundant natural resources and stable economic environment, challenges such as bureaucratic inefficiencies, legal uncertainties, and corruption persist, complicating the investment landscape.
+Recent reforms, including the 2020 Omnibus Law on Job Creation, aim to enhance competitiveness by streamlining regulations and lowering corporate taxes, yet concerns over labor rights and local partnership requirements remain significant.

 Buy Full Indonesia Report